VazkiiMods/Patchouli/web/docs/reference/book-json.md

 * `food_and_drinks`
 * `ingredients`
 * `spawn_eggs`

+For modders, put the full namespaced ID of the tab that you used when registering it.

 ### 1.19.3-1.19.4
 The names of the vanilla tabs for 1.19.3 and 1.19.4 depend on your target platform, see